About the Akeneo category

 3.1 Steps

-1. Go to Connections → Outgoing, create a new outgoing configuration and select Akeneo Publisher as the publisher.
+1. Go to Connections → Outgoing, create a new outgoing configuration, and select the Akeneo Publisher as the Publisher.

-3. Select the Akeneo entity you want the data to be published to.
+3. Select the Akeneo entity where you want the data to be published.

-4. You can optionally add any query parameters to the request.
+4. Optionally, you can add any query parameters to the request.

-5. You can also optionally add any transformers to transform the data into anything you need before submitting it to Akeneo.
+5. You can also add any transformers to modify the data into anything you need before submitting it to Akeneo.

 6. Select the HTTP Client to use.